vijayrajpanchall/matic-docs/docs/operate/full-node-docker.md

 sudo emacs /mnt/data/heimdall/config/config.toml
 ```

-If you don’t have a list of seeds, you can find one in the documentation for setting up a full node.
+If you don’t have a list of seeds, you can find one [in this section](#seed-nodes-and-bootnodes).
 In our case, our file has these three lines:

 ```
 # A custom human readable name for this node